Ingraham v. Wright

 Ingraham v.
 Wright, 430 U.S. 651 (1977), was a United States Supreme Court case that upheld the disciplinary corporal punishment policy of Florida's public schools by a 5-4 vote.
-The Court also held that the Eighth Amendment did not apply to corporal punishment, and that the Due Process Clause of the Fourteenth Amendment did require notice or a hearing prior to the imposition of such punishment.
+The Court also held that the Eighth Amendment did not apply to corporal punishment, and that the Due Process Clause of the Fourteenth Amendment did not require notice or a hearing prior to the imposition of such punishment.

 Background

 James Ingraham was a 14-year-old eighth grade student at Charles R. Drew Junior High School in 1970.
 On October 6, 1970, Ingraham was accused of failing to promptly leave the stage of the school auditorium when asked to do so by a teacher.
 He was then taken to the school principal's office, where he stated that he was not guilty of the accusation against him.
 Willie J. Wright, Jr., the principal, ordered Ingraham to bend over so that Wright could spank Ingraham with a spanking paddle.
 When Ingraham declined to bend over and allow himself to be paddled, he was forcibly placed face-down on the top of a table.
 Lemmie Deliford, the assistant principal, held Ingraham's arms and Solomon Barnes, an assistant to the principal, held Ingraham's legs.
 While Ingraham was being restrained, Wright used a spanking paddle to hit Ingraham more than 20 times.

 The paddling was so severe that he suffered a hematoma requiring medical attention.
 Physicians instructed Ingraham to rest at home for a total of eleven days.
 He and his parents sued the school, calling it "cruel and unusual punishment" and loss of liberty, but lost the initial trial.
 The Florida state court held that Florida tort laws provided sufficient remedies to satisfy Ingraham's due process loss of liberty claims.
 The court also held that the U.S. Constitution's prohibition against cruel and unusual punishment does not apply to the corporal punishment of children in public schools, and that the constitution's due process clause does not require notice and a hearing prior to the imposition of corporal punishment in public schools.